-TouchOSC is a great 3rd party app that allows you to create custom OSC-based interfaces to control MaestroDMX.
+TouchOSC is a great 3rd-party app that allows user created custom OSC-based interfaces to control MaestroDMX.
 TouchOSC runs on PCs, tablets, and phones.
-For example, say you want to have an iPad mounted on the wall at your restaurant/bar to control MaestroDMX.
+For example, a restaurant or bar could have a tablet touch screen mounted to the wall with single buttons to switch between colours, or ambient to party looks.
 You can easily create a TouchOSC interface that has one slider for stage brightness, and 3 buttons to trigger different cues in MaestroDMX representing different vibes for the evening that could be ‘Static’, ‘Chill, or ‘Party’.
 TouchOSC allows you to do this with ease.

 Here is a TouchOSC Interface we have made for you to try out and modify as you desire: